mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 You can create a host using the command by using the following steps

 1. Quit MAMP PRO.
-2. Open Terminal.app (/Applications/Utilities).
+2. Open Terminal.app ( /Applications/Utilities ).
 2. Enter the following line into the terminal and hit enter:
    `/Applications/MAMP\ PRO/MAMP\ PRO.app/Contents/MacOS/MAMP\ PRO cmd createHost testHost /Applications/MAMP/htdocs2`

 This will create a host with the name 'TestHost', with a document root of '/Applications/MAMP/htdocs2'.
 MAMP PRO will briefly open, and a host will be created.
 MAMP PRO will then quit.
+When you open MAMP PRO you will see your new host.

 ### Create a host and database using the command line